Book Dust Jacket Design: How to Make It Stand Out

 Front panel

-This one is easy.
-The front panel is the same as the front cover in a paperback or case wrap book cover design.
+This one is the same as the front cover in a paperback or case wrap book cover design.

 The front panel’s key elements include: